priyadiwakar/Face-Image-Classification/README.md

-# Face Recognition
+# Face Image Classification

-Face Recognition
+Face Image Classification
 1. Using simple Neural Network
 Tuned different hyperparameters for simple Neural Network architectures on Tensorflow to observe effects on accuracy and performance.